Winter Holiday Trivia

 According to American Society of Composers, Authors and Publishers, between 2000 and 2010, the most-performed holiday song was "Winter Wonderland," which was written in 1934.
 While recordings by The Andrews Sisters and Perry Como popularized the song in the '40s, versions by Eurythmics, Jewel and Air Supply are frequently heard on radio today.

 Movies releasing during the holidays typically rake in big dough.
-In 2009, Sherlock Holmes grossed about $24.6 million dollars on Christmas Day, setting an all-time single-day record for Dec.
+The biggest one to date?
+Sherlock Holmes, which grossed about $24.6 million dollars on Christmas Day 2009 and set an all-time single-day record for Dec.
 25. Avatar ranks first in New Year's Day sales, having made nearly $25.3 million on Jan.
 1, 2010.
 Also ranking high on the charts for both days is 2004's Meet the Fockers, grossing $19.5 million on Christmas and $18.3 million on New Year's Day.